jericoluislua/MRT-SJ/README.md

 Finding Pairs: You have three pairs and you need to pair all of them.

-Each question has its own difficulty, that means the points given will also differ on the question.
+Each question has its own difficulty, that means the points given/reduce will also differ on the question.